tuxology/tracevizlab/labs/004-record-kernel-trace-ftrace/README.md

 Then you can import `myFtrace.txt` in TraceCompass and it should be recognized as an ftrace trace.

 You can also import the binary trace directly, but only if `trace-cmd` is available on the machine where TraceCompass is.
 The ftrace binary format calls the `trace-cmd report -R` command to obtain the trace.
-It just avoids one having to do the step above.
+It just avoids the user having to do the step above.

 - - -